PrimalMyst/Books/README.md

 #### **Themes**
 - **Connection to nature** through the World Tree and its mystical ecosystems
 - **Cyclical renewal** as natural as the changing seasons and tree growth
-- **Hidden knowledge** veiled within the temporal mists
+- **Hidden knowledge** veiled within the mystical mists
 - **Cooperative exploration** of mysterious and dangerous realms
 - **Balance between order and chaos** in maintaining Yggdrasil's health

 #### **Gameplay Overview**
-Players create Chronarchs with distinct **mystical specializations** and **runic weapon affinities**.
+Players create mist-walkers with distinct **mystical specializations** and **runic weapon affinities**.
 Core gameplay loop includes:

 - **🎯 Expedition-Based Progression**: Explore mist-veiled branches of Yggdrasil with friends
-- **⚡ Mystical Arts Mastery**: Develop temporal abilities and commune with World Tree spirits
+- **⚡ Mystical Arts Mastery**: Develop mystical abilities and commune with World Tree spirits
-- **🛡️ Runic Equipment**: Collect and enchant Norse-inspired gear with temporal essence
+- **🛡️ Runic Equipment**: Collect and enchant Norse-inspired gear with mystical essence
 - **🔄 Cycle Participation**: Engage with seasonal mysteries that emerge every 3-4 months
 - **🗺️ Crown Ascension**: Climb higher into Yggdrasil through increasingly mystical challenges
 - **🏆 Seasonal Events**: Participate in world-tree celebrations and competitions